-Wall St. boosted by tech stocks, rebound in oil prices
+US STOCKS-Wall St boosted by tech stocks, rebound in oil prices

-U.S. stocks were higher in early trading on Monday, as technology stocks rose and oil prices climbed from last week's seven-month lows.
+June 26 (Reuters) - U.S. stocks were higher in early trading on Monday, as technology stocks rose and oil prices climbed from last week's seven-month lows.

-Apple's (AAPL.O) 1.1 percent rise was the biggest boost to all the three major indexes.
-The S&P tech index's .SPLRCT 0.67 percent rise lead the gainers among the 11 major S&P 500 sectors.
+Apple's 1.1 percent rise was the biggest boost to all the three major indexes.
+The S&P tech index's 0.67 percent rise lead the gainers among the 11 major S&P 500 sectors.

 Adding to the sentiment was a rise in European shares, driven by Italian banks gaining after a deal to wind up two failed lenders.

 Oil edged up for the third straight session but gains were capped by the relentless rise in U.S. supply and bloated global inventories.
-[O/R]

 The recent drop in oil prices has spurred concerns about low inflation, which stubbornly remains below the Federal Reserve's 2 percent target rate.